 paging-directoryWhere page files are stored.
 Apache ActiveMQ Artemis will create one folder for each address being paged under this configured location.
 Default is

 Paging is done individually per address.
-If you configure a max-size-bytes for an address, that means each matching address will have a maximum size that you specified.
+If you configure a max-size-bytes or max-messages for an address, that means each matching address will have a maximum size that you specified.
 It DOES NOT mean that the total overall size of all matching addresses is limited to max-size-bytes.
 Use global-max-size or global-max-messages for that!

 Configuration is done at the address settings in